COVID-19 in the Asia-Pacific: Info & Resources

 Following is a list of links and downloadable files containing responses, statements, updates and initiatives from key seed industry organizations and stakeholders:

-- International Seed Federation: Mar 17 Statement on movement of seeds under COVID-19 crises (link); Mar 24 call for information from RSAs, NSAs and seed companies (link)
+- International Seed Federation: Mar 17 Statement on movement of seeds under COVID-19 crises (link); Mar 24 call for information from RSAs, NSAs and seed companies (link); July 6 update from Secretary General, Michael Keller on international movement of seed during COVID-19 (link).

 - Food and Agriculture Organization of the United Nations (FAO): COVID-19 and food safety: guidance for food businesses, published April 7 (link to pdf)